nextras/orm/docs/repository.md

 	$orm->remove($author);
 	```

-3) Enable cascade removal; Cascade removal is not enabled by default; you can enable it by passing activating in relationship definition.
-See more in [relationships chapter](Relationships).
+3) Enable cascade removal; Cascade removal is not enabled by default; you can enable it by activating it in the relationship definition.
+See more in the [relationships chapter](Relationships).

 	```php
 	/**